Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: 6-Inch Hole Saw

-If you’re building your own corn hole boards you’ll face one obstacle: finding a hole saw large enough to drill a 6″ hole.
+If you’re building your corn hole boards, you’ll face one obstacle: finding a hole saw large enough to drill a 6″ hole.

-But, this 6-inch hole saw will cut a smooth hole with precision.
-And is a MUCH better alternative than using a jigsaw.
+But this 6-inch hole saw will cut a smooth hole with precision.
+And it is a MUCH better alternative than using a jigsaw.

-Caution: Be sure to have a firm grip on the saw, go slow and hold on when this hole saw hits your corn hole face.
-For a professional finish, be sure to drill about 75-percent of the way and then reverse the hole saw to avoid splinters.
+Please be aware: Be sure to have a firm grip on the saw, go slow, and hold on when this hole saw hits your corn hole face.
+For a professional finish, drill about 75 percent of the way and reverse the gap saw to avoid splinters.

 8. Cutting Irregular Holes in Wood With a Jigsaw